drasive/weather-map/README.md

 ![Temperatures map](/docs/_source/temperatures_map.png "Temperatures map")

 ## License
-The files in this repository are generally released under the MIT License, but some sub-parts (libraries etc.) may be licensed separately.
+This repository is released under the GPLv3 license.
 Please see the [license file](LICENSE) for further information.